 Food Safety Training

 Hamilton County Public Health is pleased to offer two levels of food safety training for food service and retail food operators.
 The trainings are available for anyone who wishes to learn proper food safety.
-Download an English registration form here and download a Spanish registration form here.
+Food Safety Application Registration and download a Spanish registration form here.

 Level 1 Course: The level 1 course, which is about 2.5 hours in length, is designed to cover the basic aspects of food safety including food sources, personal hygiene, and proper cooking and holding temperatures for food.
 The level 1 course is required for all new operations.
 All food service operations and retail food establishments, that opened after March 1, 2010, must have at least one person per shift that has attended the level one course or equivalent.

 Level 2 Course: The level 2 course is more extensive and encompasses two full days of training.
 The course offers food protection manager certification covering, in detail, microbiological concepts, HACCP, employee health, among other topics.
 All course materials are covered by registration costs.

 Please contact the Division of Environmental Health at 513-946-7800 if you have any questions regarding these opportunities.
 We are pleased to continue to serve the public through education of food workers throughout Hamilton County.